Emily Zhou for Balliet’s Fall ’17 Campaign and Lookbook Shot by Shevaun Williams Beauty by Balliet’s Beauty

 We’ve all heard it, no matter the industry: “You’re only as good as your last (insert professional accomplishment here).”
 As a fashion model you are only as good as your last shot.
 Before booking paid work, an aspiring model completes a series of test shoots to start a portfolio that will showcase their abilities to potential clients or large market agencies.
 It is ideal for a model to find an agent before starting to build a portfolio, so they may receive direction, guidance and instruction regarding their development.
 As a mother agent in Oklahoma, it is important to be involved in the testing process.
 For me, as involved as possible.
 I start by shooting each PRIM model myself.
 When a model is working toward placement in a major market, each image in their book should be a curated, intentional reflection of that goal.
 For an agent, model or photographer, there is nothing more frustrating than getting photos back that aren’t quite what you had envisioned or realizing a look would have worked better on another model, especially if something as simple as a bit more communication or observation could have made the difference.
 Re-shooting anything, if it is even an […]

 What is a mother agent?
 It is a question I have heard more times than I can count, especially having a modeling agency in Oklahoma.
 I have heard just as many answers.
 A mother agent is so much more than just an agent.
 A mother agent provides models with training, knowledge of the fashion, ad, and talent industries, confidence in their ability and counseling about the ups and downs of the industry; in short, their foundation.
 The most common misconception about modeling is that it is easy.
 Anyone who has ever modeled will tell you the opposite.
 Modeling is about storytelling, referencing emotions and conveying them through nothing more than your body and face.
 On top of all that, the model can’t forget about the product.
-Oh yeah, the PRODUCT!
 Whether selling a story, idea, lifestyle, or just a sweater, the product must always be at the forefront of the model’s focus.
 This all seems to be a lot to keep in mind at once, but the trick is to practice, practice, practice, until the thinking subsides.
 My favorite part of working with any aspiring model in Oklahoma or elsewhere is trying to figure them out.
-By getting to know […]
+By getting to know them, their interests and […]